Family Psychiatric/Mental Health Nurse Practitioner Track, MSN

 • 3.00 GPA on a 4.00 scale for BSN and all previous nursing degrees.

-• Three letters of reference from a recent employer; a member of the nursing profession; a former faculty member.
+• Two letters of reference from a recent employer; a member of the nursing profession; a former faculty member.

 • 300-word essay describing professional goals.